mariushobbhahn/mariushobbhahn.github.io/_posts/2021-02-25-cigarettes_taxes.md

 <figure>
   <img src="/img/Smoking/smoking_second_hand_health_consequences.png"/>
-  <figcaption>Does this work?</figcaption>
-  TODO add that it is from 2006 and much more is known since then
+  <figcaption><span style="font-size:10pt;">Red means the causal relationship is well understood.
+Since the report is from 2006 our understanding of more relationships has likely increased</span></figcaption>
 </figure>

 I guess we can all agree that nobody would want to inflict any of these illnesses to the people in our surroundings.